emmajanedrews/base-template/_posts/2017-06-16-can-you-buy-a-home-for-your-parents.md

 Many people would like to buy a home for their parents, but don't know the best way how.
 The answer largely depends on the circumstances of the parents.

-Fannie Mae guidelines allow a child to buy a property for their parents, **and if the parents don't qualify, the child can purchase it as a primary residence.**The advantage of this is the lower interest rates and lower down payment requirements.&nbsp;
+Fannie Mae guidelines allow a child to buy a property for their parents, **and if the parents don't qualify, the child can purchase it as a primary residence.**The advantage of this is the lower interest rates and lower down payment requirements.

 {% include pullquote.html %}